-The anticipated after-tax economic benefit of an investment in the common units depends largely on our being treated as a partnership for federal income tax purposes.
-We have not requested, and do not plan to request, a ruling from the IRS on this matter.
+The anticipated after-tax economic benefit of an investment in our common units depends largely on our being treated as a partnership for federal income tax purposes.
+We have not requested, and do not plan to request, a ruling from the Internal Revenue Service ("IRS") on this matter.

-If we were classified as a corporation for federal income tax purposes, we would pay federal income tax on our income at the corporate tax rate, which is currently a maximum of 35%, and we likely would pay state taxes as well.
-Distributions to you would generally be taxed again to you as corporate distributions, and no income, gains, losses or deductions would flow through to you.
-Because a tax would be imposed upon us as a corporation, the cash available for distribution to you would be substantially reduced.
-Therefore, treatment of us as a corporation would result in a material reduction in the after-tax return to you, likely causing a substantial reduction in the value of the common units.
+If we were treated as a corporation for federal income tax purposes, we would pay federal income tax on our taxable income at the corporate tax rate, which is currently a maximum of 35%, and we likely would pay state taxes as well.
+Distributions to our unitholders would generally be taxed again as corporate distributions, and no income, gains, losses or deductions would flow though to our unitholders.
+Because a tax would be imposed upon us as a corporation, the cash available for distributions to our common unitholders would be substantially reduced.
+Therefore, treatment of us as a corporation would result in a material reduction in the after-tax return to our common unitholders, likely causing a substantial reduction in the value of our common units.